 - After saying no, try to distract your child with something else.
 For example, ‘We need oranges.
 Can you help me find them?’

 Staying calm when children pester

-- Count to 10.
+- Count to 5 in your head.

 - Now respond to your child.

 That extra 5 seconds is often enough to think and decide how you’ll respond calmly.
 If things don’t work out the way you’d hoped, it’s important to be kind to yourself and acknowledge that you’re doing your best.